CS 482/681, Dr. Lawlor

 interested in: similar to the homeworks, but in more depth, and on a topic of your

-Turn in a final draft after spring break on Friday, March
+Turn in a final draft on the day of the final exam, Thursday,

 good--carefully prepared textures, a nice user interface, etc.